Olivia - English

 Is the course what you expected it to be when you applied?

 Yes, but also so much better!
-I think there are always some areas that you'll enjoy less than others, but when I find something that really interests me, working on and essay and then discussing it in supervisions becomes very enjoyable.
+I think there are always some areas that you'll enjoy less than others, but when I find something that really interests me, working on an essay and then discussing it in supervisions becomes very enjoyable.
 There are so many lectures on every week that it is impossible to attend them all, and so I only tend to go to the ones that I think look interesting or are particularly relevant to what I am studying at the time.

-The workload is definitely a step up from that at school.
+The workload is definitely a step up from school.
 Since all the work is concentrated on one subject rather than many different ones, it can feel like a lot more.
 Equally one or two essays a week really isn’t that much once you get used to it, especially when it’s all you have to do except for any extra reading!
 Practice is really is the best way to improve your thinking and essay-writing.
 I think the workload only begins to become a strain when you're taking on a lot of activities outside of the course.

 Is there anything that you’ve struggled with in studying your course?